conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAssembly_Flye.md

 ```c
 bzcat DRR187567.fastq.bz2 | gzip -c > DRR187567.fastq.gz
 ```
-* Note: Most sequencers produce .gz fiels so this isnt necessary if your file is already in that format.
+* Note: Most sequencers produce .gz files so this isnt necessary if your file is already in that format.
 * Note: This can take a while as the file is quite large

 4. Install Flye using conda